Date(s) - 07 Jul 2020

-- Understand what a trauma informed environment is and why adopting a trauma informed approach is appropriate in health and social care services.
+- Be able to describe what a trauma informed environment is and why adopting a trauma informed approach is appropriate in health and social care services.

-- Understand how trauma affects people and how this affects staff.
+- Have a good understanding of how trauma affects people and how this affects staff.

-- Understand what secondary or vicarious trauma is and to explore strategies for self-care.
+- Know what secondary or vicarious trauma is and be able to identify signs of secondary trauma in colleagues.

-- Take away practical and adaptable tools that will enable your organisation to improve policy and practice.
+- Have practical, adaptable tools that will enable their organisation to improve policy and practice.

 Who should attend?